-The American Council on Science and Health was founded in 1978 by a group of scientists who had become concerned that many important public policies related to health and the environment did not have a sound scientific basis.
-These scientists created the organization to add reason and balance to debates about public health issues and to bring common sense views to the public.
-ACSH is a national, non-profit, tax-exempt 501(c)(3) consumer health education and advocacy organization based in New York City.
+The American Council on Science and Health was founded in 1978 by a group of scientists with a singular mission – to provide an evidence-based counterpoint to the wave of anti-science claims that became the calling card of fundraising groups who were using mass media to promote fear about topics such as food, energy and medicine.
+These scientists created an organization that could add data and reason to debates about science and public health issues and to provide that data to policy makers and the public.
+ACSH is a national, non-profit, tax-exempt 501(c)(3) education and advocacy organization based in New York City.

-ACSH’s mission is to ensure that peer-reviewed mainstream science reaches the public, the media, and the decision-makers who determine public policy.
-Our objective is to restore science and common sense to personal and public health decisions in order to foster a scientifically sound and sensible public health policy for the American people.
-ACSH is committed to improving communication and dialogue between the scientific/medical community and the public and the media, in an effort to ensure that the coverage of health issues is based on scientific facts – not hyperbole, emotion or ideology.
+The Council’s mission is to ensure that peer-reviewed mainstream science reaches the public, the media, and the decision-makers who determine public policy and ACSH became renowned early on by advocating for smoking cessation and seat belt laws.
+ACSH has remained continually committed to improving communication and dialogue between the scientific/medical community and the public and the media, in an effort to ensure that the coverage of science and health issues is based on scientific facts – not hyperbole, emotion or ideology.

 ACSH is continually active in the public sphere: Council representatives appear regularly on television and radio, in public debates, and in other forums.
 In addition, ACSH hosts media seminars and press conferences on a variety of public health issues.
 ACSH also provides an in-house internship program for students in health science fields and participates in legislative and regulatory hearings.